jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ## After the research session

 After gathering data, we need to take care that we can use the rich data in our later analysis.
-To make the most of your data, you should supplement our notes, sketches, and diagrams and add some information about the context of the data gathering to close gaps and to help us to keep all the data organized.
+To make the most of your data, you should complement our notes, sketches, and diagrams and add some information about the context of the data gathering to close gaps and to help us to keep all the data organized.

-There are two ways to supplement your data: From memory and from audio recordings and photos.
+There are two ways to complement your data: From memory and from audio recordings and photos.

-Supplementing your data should be done as soon as possible after the research session.
-I recommend scheduling the data gathering in a way that you have some time directly after the session to supplement your data.
+Complementing your data should be done as soon as possible after the research session.
+I recommend scheduling the data gathering in a way that you have some time directly after the session to complement your data.

 ### Debrief with your research partner—or alone